Siphon880gh/davinci-resolve-scripter/README.md

 The above are brief instructions.
 For in-depth instructions, refer to [README_transcribe_audio.md](subtitle_from_audio/README_transcribe_audio.md).

+### **LUTS:**

+11. Optionally, you can add LUTs (color grading) to all your clips to have a consistent vibe.
+Refer to my list of LUTs: [LUTs for Genre, Theme, Dramatic Effect, or Giving Off the Vibe of a Specific Movie](wengindustries.com/app/3dbrain/?open=LUTs%20for%20Genre,%20Theme,%20Dramatic%20Effect,%20or%20Giving%20Off%20the%20Vibe%20of%20a%20Specific%20Movie.md)

 ### **Render and Templatize:**

-11. That's it.
+12. That's it.
 Now you can prep it, then render it; and then decide whether to templatize the project.

 #### Prep
 Normalize the audio clips.
 Select all audio clips in the track -> Normalize Audio Levels ->